Cepheid Metallicity in the Leavitt Law (C- MetaLL) survey: VIII: Spectroscopic detection of rare earth dysprosium, erbium, lutetium and thorium in Classical Cepheids: Discussion

-\citet{yang2025} studied the abundance gradients of Mg, Si, Fe, and Ni using a homogeneous sample of 299 open clusters (OCs).
+\citet{yang2025} studied the abundance gradients of Mg, Si, Fe, and Ni using a homogeneous sample of 299 OCs.
 Their sample combined astrometric and photometric data from \citet{hunt2023} (based on Gaia DR3) with metallicities from the Large Sky Area Multi-Object Fiber Spectroscopic Telescope (LAMOST) DR11 catalogue.
-These metallicities were determined using either the LAMOST Stellar Parameter pipeline \citep{luo2015} or the convolutional neural network (CNN) Sellar Parameter Convolutional Attention Network (SPCANet) \citep{wang2020}.
-Although their slopes are systematically smaller (in absolute value), for the two iron-peak elements there's agreement at 1.5$\sigma$ and 1$\sigma$ level for Fe and Ni, respectively.
+These metallicities were determined using either the LAMOST Stellar Parameter pipeline \citep{luo2015} or the convolutional neural network (CNN) Stellar Parameter Convolutional Attention Network (SPCANet) \citep{wang2020}.
+Although their slopes are systematically smaller (in terms of the absolute value), for the two iron-peak elements there is agreement at the 1.5$\sigma$ and 1$\sigma$ levels for Fe and Ni, respectively.
 It is worth mentioning that in both \citet{carbajo2024} and \citet{yang2025} it was found that the slope steepens with age, with the inner Galaxy young OCs showing lower [Fe/H] than old OCs, while in the outer Galaxy this trend reverses.
-For recent results regarding Classical Cepheids, we refer the readers to the discussion in \citet{trentin2024,Trentin2023a} and section 6 of \citet{bono2024}.
+For recent results regarding DCEPs, we refer the readers to the discussion in \citet{trentin2024,Trentin2023a} and section 6 of \citet{bono2024}.